baby-journey/.github/PULL_REQUEST_TEMPLATE.md

 # Please review the guidelines for contributing to this repository ✅

-- [ ] I have added the PR title properly e.g. feat: <meaningful description>
+- [ ] I have added the PR title properly, e.g. feat:#bab-0000:title, fix:#bab-0000:title
-- [ ] I have followed the proper branch naming convention
+- [ ] I have followed the proper branch naming convention, e.g: feat/#bab-xxxx-title
 - [ ] I have tested this code
 - [ ] I have added how to test / reproduce